 Wikipedia: How Newspaper Obituaries are Written

 Since learning of the news of Michael Jackson’s dead (from Laine’s Facebook status), I have been monitoring the Michael Jackson Wikipedia edit log.
-Based on the edit log, it looks as though Wikipedia had the cardiac [...]
+Based on the edit log, it looks as though Wikipedia had […]

 Newspaper Advertising Sales Down $4.5 Billion